 Hybrid work scares managers because it means a loss of control, perhaps even a loss of prestige.
 It also results in less spontaneity—and not just more scheduled time, differently scheduled time.
 Managers will need to manage time in new ways.
 Hybrid work removes time as a weapon for those who wield it in that way—and it exposes those who fritter it away being busy.

-Although managers don’t need to manage most workflows, they do need to participate in them respectful of group practice.
+Although managers don’t need to manage most workflows, they do need to participate in them and be respectful of group practice.

 Good collaboration reflection should replace reaction.
 Teams should be expected to engage in idea development, offer meaningful input, and provide helpful feedback.